riku-heinonen/wolt-pre-assignment-2020/README.md

 ## Introduction
 This is my pre-assignment for the Wolt 2020 backend internship application.
-I decided to use Python for the task as that's the language I am most familiar with.
-The API was created using *Flask* and it also uses the *geopy* module to calculate distances between coordinate pairs.
+The repository contains a REST API that serves restaurant data in JSON format.
+I decided to use *Python* for the task as that's the language I am most familiar with.
+The API was created using [*Flask*](https://pypi.org/project/Flask/) and it also uses the [*geopy*](https://pypi.org/project/geopy/) module to calculate distances between coordinate pairs.

+## Blurhash
+ I also familiarised myself with blurhash as per the bonus task.
+Calculating the blurhash uses the python modules [*blurhash*](https://pypi.org/project/blurhash/) for calculating the hash, [*Pillow*](https://pypi.org/project/Pillow/) and [*numpy*](https://pypi.org/project/numpy/) for handling images and [*requests*](https://pypi.org/project/requests/) to fetch the images from the urls in the dataset.
+According to blurha.sh and the *blurhash* module the blurhashes in the given dataset are of invalid length and cannot be decoded.
+For this reason I decided to recalculate the blurhashes when loading the data.

 ## Usage
 The repository includes a *requirements.txt* file which lists all the Python dependencies.
 Before installing them it is advised to create and activate a virtual environment (Python 3.6 and higher)